-Class 5 October 10 Railroad shenanigans and shenanigans more broadly Main subjects: How to think about term paper subjects.
+Class 5 (February 15) Railroad shenanigans and shenanigans more broadly Main subjects: How to think about term paper subjects.
+Fink Main subjects: How to think about term paper subjects.
 Fink carried over if necessary.
 The Erie wars.
 Building the Union Pacific Railroad.
 The received wisdom and the actual rise of Rockefeller.
 Rockefeller as a prototypical Robber Baron and his adventures with the muckrakers Assigned readings: Charles Francis Adams, "A Chapter of Erie".